yesodweb/yesod-cookbook/Keeping-(in-memory)-state-with-warp.md

       run 3000 $ application counter -- (2)

 So what is happening here?
-1. We are creating a new IORef called counter that contains the Integer 0
+1. We are creating a new `IORef` called `counter` that contains the Integer 0

 2. We are then running the application and *curry* that counter into it.
 The function that results from the currying has exactly the type required by `run'.

 3. Application is called on every request.
-As we curried the counter into it, it have be the same (mutable) IORef for every request.
+As we curried the counter into it, it have be the same (mutable) `IORef` for every request.

-4. We first call incCounter to return the current count and increment the counter by one: incCount uses atomicModifyIORef to modify the IORef in a thread-safe way.
-The function passed to atomicModifyIORef is very simple: It returns a tuple, as expected by atomicModifyIORef: The first element of the tuple is the new state, the second element of the tuple is the state returned.
-Here, it is the count before incementing.
+4. We first call `incCount` to return the current count and increment the counter by one: `incCount` uses `atomicModifyIORef` to modify the `IORef` in a thread-safe way.
+The function passed to `atomicModifyIORef` is very simple: It returns a tuple, as expected by `atomicModifyIORef`: The first element of the tuple is the new state, the second element of the tuple is the state returned.
+Here, it is the count before incrementing.
 Thus, for the first request this returns 0, for the second 1, for the third it returns 2, etc.

-5. incCount returns an IORef Integer, but we want to treat it just like an int.
-Thus, we need to use <- to treat it like an Integer inside the monad.
-In order to use <-, we first need to lift it to ResourceT IO Integer.
+5. `incCount` returns an `IORef Integer`, but we want to treat it just like an Integer.
+Thus, we need to use `<-` to treat it like an `Integer` inside the monad.
+In order to use `<-`, we first need to lift it to `ResourceT IO Integer`.

-6. Now, we can call printCount, which would accept an Integer but not an IO Integer.
-The printCount function is very straightforward.
+6. Now, we can call `printCount`, which would accept an `Integer` but not an `IO Integer`.
+The `printCount` function is very straightforward.
 However, notice that we need to lift his too, so that it is properly used in the monad.
 If we wrote `let _ = printCount count', the compiler would optimize it away.

-7. This is really straightforward: Let's make a bytestring our of the result of `Show count' and surround it with some HTML
+7. This is really straightforward: Let's make a bytestring our of the result of `Show count` and surround it with some HTML

 8. This should also be straighforward: We write the generated text into the response.
 (Note that you can easily combine 7. and 8. into one line)